joyboseroy/indus_decipher/README.md

 ## The replication matrix: every headline test, across every real corpus, in one table

-With four real Indus corpora now in hand (indus_website, CISI, and M77), plus WUCS as a fifth point of comparison via published statistics rather than raw data access, the individual sections above each make their own case in isolation.
+With three real Indus corpora now in hand (indus_website, CISI -- represented at three granularities, not counted separately here -- and M77), plus WUCS as a fourth point of comparison via published statistics rather than raw data access, the individual sections above each make their own case in isolation.
 Consolidated here once, so the overall pattern doesn't have to be reconstructed from a dozen separate